Short Review of Best Low Interest Credit Cards

 Read more about Citi Rewards+®

 If you love traveling but hate high interest (who doesn't?!), you're going to like the Capital One VentureOne Rewards, one of the top travel rewards cards.
-New cardholders can get a year of the interest-free period for purchases, while the ongoing variable APR is 15.49% to 25.49%.
-As for the rewards, this card will earn you 1.25 miles per dollar on all purchases, and there are several redemption options.
+New cardholders can get the interest-free period for purchases and transfers (15 months), while the ongoing variable APR is 19.24% - 29.24%.
+As for the rewards, this card will earn you 20,000 bonus miles (once you spend $500 on purchases within the first 3 months from account opening), 5 miles on hotels and car rentals, 1.25 miles per dollar on all purchases, and there are several redemption options.

 Chase Freedom Flex℠

 Besides low interest, the Chase Freedom Flex℠ also offers great rewards.
-Its 15-month 0% APR on purchases is great if you're eyeing something pricey, like a new laptop.
-After that, you'll be charged a variable APR of 14.99% - 23.74%.
-There's a generous 5% cash back on travel purchased through Chase Ultimate Rewards, 3% cash back at restaurants (including takeout and delivery) and drugstores, and 1% cash back on everything else.
+Its 15-month 0% APR on purchases and transfers is great if you're eyeing something pricey, like a new laptop.
+After that, you'll be charged a variable APR of 19.24% - 27.99%.
+There's a generous 5% cash back on travel purchased through Chase Ultimate Rewards, 5% cash back on up to $1,500 on combined purchases in bonus categories, 3% cash back at restaurants (including takeout and delivery) and drugstores, and 1% cash back on everything else.

 Read more about Chase Freedom Flex℠